 The best secured credit card in Canada

 There are a few choices for secured credit cards in Canada.
 As mentioned above, some of higher interest rates but those also tend to charge an annual fee, so it’s best to strategize on this and think ahead when choosing a secured credit card.

 Personally, I suggest the Home Trust Secured Annual Fee Visa.
 It does have an annual fee of $59, however, it also has a low interest rate of 14.90%.
 This makes it ideal for those who may not be able to pay off the entire amount every month and will have to carry a balance.
 The minimum deposit required for this card is $500, and all you need to apply is to have a bank account.

 The best unsecured credit card in Canada

 There is no shortage of unsecured credit cards in Canada, and the best one really depends on what you are looking for.
-Are you a traveller?
-Are you a frequent shopper at Air Miles partner stores?
-Do you want cashback or rewards?
+Check out some of my best of lists for inspiration:

 At the end of the day, when it comes to secured vs unsecured credit cards in Canada, unsecured credit cards will likely be your first choice.
 There is no security deposit required plus you’ll have the option to earn rewards/points and get perks depending on the card.
 That being said, these cards aren’t always easy to apply for and not everyone qualifies.
 So, if you are new to Canada, new to credit cards, or building your credit score, then unsecured credit cards are a great option.